SatoTake2019/datatables-jest-webpack/README.md

 | ok-init-without-options | successful           | successful         | successful     |
 | error-init-with-options | fail with errors     | successful         | successful     |

+If the table on the displayed web page shows a search box and is paginated, you know that DataTable's default features are enabled.

+### Note: The main branch is for working.
+To see it in action, checkout to the branches listed in the table above to see branch-specific behavior.

 ## License
 DataTables is under the MIT License. and its official site is https://datatables.net/.
+The work in this repository also draws on many discussions on https://datatables.net/forums/.
 This repository claims no license.
-The work in this repository also draws on many discussions on https://datatables.net/forums/.